danieljfarrell/pvtrace/README.md

 pvtrace was originally written to simulate luminescent solar concentrators during my PhD studies.
 However it has grown into a much more powerful tool, capable of optical ray tracing complicated structures, and the collection of statistical data to enable characterisation of optics useful for photovoltaics and solar energy conversion.

-If you use pvtrace please use the following citation, Daniel J Farrell, "pvtrace: optical ray tracing for photovoltaic devices and luminescent materials", http://dx.doi.org/10.5281/zenodo.12820
+If you use pvtrace please use the following citation,

+> Daniel J Farrell, *"pvtrace: optical ray tracing for photovoltaic devices and luminescent materials"*,  http://dx.doi.org/10.5281/zenodo.12820

 Overview of features:
 * Constructive Solid Geometry